LucHenninot/leeks-bash/README.md

 ```
 I have 6 victories and 5 defeats against Terriz.

-You can also do some complex requests to get your stats per leek :
+You can also make some complex requests to get your stats per leek :
 `SELECT DISTINCT leek1, leek2, COUNT(leek1) as Combats, SUM(result) as Trends FROM fights WHERE (context=2 OR context = 1) AND type=0 GROUP BY leek1, leek2 ORDER BY leek1, Trends DESC, Combats;`

 ```